If Zeno's paradoxes seem confusing, you're not alone.

-Zeno of Elea was born around 490 B.C. and he was a wannabe mathematician and philosopher in Ancient Greece.
-He developed paradoxes to try to argue against the great Greek philosophers at the time.
-All he did was end up annoying a lot of people with his absurd brain puzzles that seemingly contradict each other with their opposing facts and twisted logic.
-Aristotle argued against all of Zeno’s paradoxes and destroyed them in spectacular, philosophical fashion.
+Zeno of Elea was a mathematician and philosopher in Ancient Greece that was born around 490 B.C.
+He developed paradoxes to try to argue against the great Greek philosophers at the time, but all he ended up doing was aggravating others with his absurd brain puzzles that seemingly contradict each other with their opposing facts and twisted logic.

 Zeno didn’t become as famous as Socrates, Aristotle, or Plato in terms of name recognition among current philosophical circles.
 However, his body of work makes you think nonetheless.
 Ten of Zeno’s paradoxes survive to the present day.
 Take a look at three of his most famous ones to see if they perplex you as much as they did Zeno’s contemporaries.

 Achilles and a tortoise agree to a race.

 The clever tortoise says that Achilles can only traverse intervals equal to the same distance that the tortoise flees upon reaching the point where the tortoise started.
 Both the tortoise and the Greek hero of The Iliad constantly stay in motion and move forward.
 Achilles agrees to the race and generously gives the tortoise a 30-foot head start, knowing that the super-fast runner should easily catch the slow-footed reptile.

 Who wins this race?
 Surely it’s Achilles the Greek demigod and hero of the Trojan War, right?